agilesix/AgileSix.com/src/pages/careers.md

   **Health Insurance**

-  * Medical, Dental, Vision: Agile Six pays 90% of your premiums and 80% for all enrolled family members.
+  * Medical, Dental, Vision: Agile Six pays 90% of your premiums and 80% for all enrolled family members

   **Life & Disability Insurance**